 - Algorithmic thinking is developed by solving multiple programming (1000+) problems, as diverse as possible.
 That is the recipe: solving thousands of practical problems, building algorithms and implementing the algorithms, along with debugging the issues that come up in the process.

 - Sciences like physics, mathematics and identical ones helps a lot, but they are not mandatory!
-People with engineering and technical skills usually learn very easily to think logically, because they already have the problem solving skill, even if it is not algorithmic.
+People with engineering and technical skills usually learn very easily to think logically, because they already have problem solving skills, even if it is not algorithmic.

 - The ability of solving programming problems (for which algorithmic thinking is needed) is extremely important for a programmer.
-Many companies test particularly this skill during their jobs interviews.
+Many companies test particularly this skill during their job interviews.